snapp-more/snapp-more.github.io/co-authorship_policy.md

      <li>A second contact may include a draft manuscript and instructions to read but not text-edit, to suggest a title, and assess whether the key hypotheses and figures tell the story well.</li>
      <li>A third contact may request reviewer suggestions, assistance with formatting, editing, and creating the author and affiliation list.</li>
    </ol>
-3. A new, targeted assignment and deadline.
-Assignments at each step depend on the needs of the lead author, but generally follow a similar recipe that includes sharing only the information necessary for co-authors to complete their assigned tasks by clearly soliciting key conceptual feedback.
-For example:
-    a.
-A first contact to the co-authors may include a summary of the first round of co-author feedback and changes made, plus a draft abstract, introduction, figures, and tables with brief text describing key results.
-This would then be paired with an assignment and a reasonable deadline.
-Example assignments include: provide thoughts on points to highlight in the discussion, provide key papers to cite, and recommend a journal to which to submit scientific manuscripts.
-    b.
-A second contact may include a draft manuscript and instructions to read but not text-edit, to suggest a title, and assess whether the key hypotheses and figures tell the story well.
-    c.
-A third contact may request reviewer suggestions, assistance with formatting, editing, and creating the author and affiliation list.

-All co-authors must approve of the final version of the manuscript before it is submitted for publication.

 **Confirm author contributions**